 Leader Publications promotes managing editor

-NILES — Sarah Culton has been named the managing editor of Leader Publications’ daily and weekly newspapers that includes Niles Daily Star, Dowagiac Daily News, Cassopolis Vigilant and the Edwardsburg Argus.
+NILES — Maxwell Harden has been named the managing editor of Leader Publications’ weekly newspapers that includes Niles Daily Star, Dowagiac Daily News, Cassopolis Vigilant and the Edwardsburg Argus.

-Now, Culton is looking forward to another challenge as she takes on responsibility as managing editor.
+After living in Muskegon and Grand Rapids for most of his life, Harden relocated to Niles in 2019.
+Now, Harden is looking forward to another challenge as he takes on responsibility as managing editor.

-Ambrosia Neldon, general manager at Leader Publications and former managing editor, said she has enjoyed watching Culton’s growth thus far, and is excited to see how Leader Publications’ news products continue to grow under Culton’s leadership.
+Richard Cains, publisher at Leader Publications, said he has enjoyed watching Harden’s development thus far, and is excited to see how Leader Publications’ news products continue to grow under his leadership.